tohachan/rrwbb/README.md

 Because it can save a lot of time when you need to start your next project.

 ### Motivation
-My goal was to create setup for future projects without too much of "black box" solutions and with support of all requred features for production.
+My goal was to create setup for future projects without too much of "black box" solutions and with support of all required features for production.
 I mostly borrow all the ideas from all around the Internet and put them all together.

 ### Requirements